asterisk30/RGB-Game/README.md

 # RGB-Game
-Select the colour among the lot by their RGB values.
+Select the colour from the lot by their RGB values.
+*Try Your Luck*